 Less than an hour away by car and you will find yourself surrounded by a forest, an incredible mountainous scenery with small streams and waterfalls along with picturesque villages.
 I will tell you more about that in a next post.

 Nafpaktos is a surprisingly beautiful destination more like a hidden gem.
 A place with historical interest, and natural beauty.

 Where to stay in Nafpaktos

-As our group was big we were separated in two hotels, Hotel Nafpaktos and Hotel Akti Nafpaktos.
+As our group was big we were separated into two hotels, Hotel Nafpaktos and Hotel Akti Nafpaktos.
 The hotels were located opposite to each other, just steps away from Nafpaktos beach and a 5-minute walk to the town centre and the Venetian harbour.
-I got to stay at Hotel Akti Nafpaktos a three-star, family run hotel recently renovated.
+I got to stay at Hotel Akti Nafpaktos a three-star, family-run hotel recently renovated.
 My room was spacious with a comfortable bed and a balcony that enjoyed a sea view.
 Breakfast was buffet style and had a great selection of fresh food.
 The staff was very nice and hospitable and I would recommend it to anyone visiting Nafpaktos.